harnonlabs/core-services.en/help/interface/core-services.md

 The Customer ID must be set on each [!DNL Analytics] server call where the Customer ID is known.

-#### Analytics synching the customer ID with the Data Warehouse backfill method
+#### Analytics: synching the customer ID with the Data Warehouse backfill method

+When Customer Attributes first became available, some customers had not yet implemented the Experience Cloud ID service and could not easily utilize Customer Attributes.
+To help alleviate this problem Adobe created a means to do a backfill of ID syncs using the Adobe Analytics data warehouse.
+This feature is known as the "data warehouse backfill".
+The data warehouse backfill is now generally not necessary and as a result will no longer be available starting in October 2022.

 ### Mobile SDKs